sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

               *Catalan functions and k-schur positivity*
               :arxiv:`1804.03701`

 ..
-[BMPS2018b] Jonah Blasiak, Jennifer Morse, Anna Pun, and Daniel Summers.
-               *Skew-linked Catalan functions and k-schur positivity.*
-               Not to be confused with 'Catalan functions and k-schur positivity.'

-..
 [BL2000] Anders Björner and Frank H. Lutz, "Simplicial manifolds,
             bistellar flips and a 16-vertex triangulation of the Poincaré homology 3-sphere", Experiment.
 Math.
 9 (2000),